karenland/DH110_Assign6/README.md

    <li> click the x on the pop up screen </li>
    <li> keep clicking back on the settings pages to go back to profile page</li>
   </ol>

+  Cognitve Walkthrough:

+Below are the comments I recieved for the app:
+  1.) change icon for discover
+  2.) there are some typos
+  3.) revisit the settings page and fix the spacing 4.) make it more obvious that the user can search for books, groups, lists, using both discover and the search bar

+  And all of these changes I will make to the app since I consider them sound advice.

 Sources:
 https://uxplanet.org/ux-study-designing-for-older-people-6c67575d9c2f